renovatebot/pep440/README.md

 # pep440

-Python PEP440 implementation in TypeScript.
+Python PEP440 implementation in JavaScript.

 This logic has been ported from Python for the purposes of use in [Renovate Bot](https://github.com/renovatebot/renovate).